Vankleek Hill Farmers’ Market Vendor information (download here)

 New applicants are reviewed and approved by the Board of Directors selection committee, if there are no openings then the applicant will be put on a waiting list and will be advised when there is an opening.
 The submission of an application should not be construed as acceptance.
 The market may on occasion have special days where craft vendors will be brought in and a market membership is not required on these days, instead a daily fee will be charged.

 Returning vendors are required to complete an annual membership application which lists all items to be sold and pay the yearly fee.
 If a vendor wishes to introduce additional items during the season, a new application must be made.

 Applications can be mailed or hand-delivered to the Market Manager.
 All applications are reviewed to ensure all products being sold are in keeping with market principles and also to ensure maximum variety and availability of goods at the market.
 Farm/business visits can also take place.

 Vendors once approved are required to pay an annual fee of $35.
 The membership fee must be received before February 28th in order to have voting rights at the Annual General Meeting.

-> There is a weekly table fee which is on a sliding scale according to sales.
+There is a weekly table fee of $20.
 In the summer tables and canopies are available to rent if a vendor doesn’t have their own.
 Canopies are $10/day, tables $5/day.
 Arrangements for rentals should be made in advance with the Market Manager.

-> Volunteers are needed and appreciated in a few areas such as; setup and take-down of the market, participation on the Board of Directors, storage and transportation of market property, assisting in special events, on special committees, and other activities as determined by the Market Manager in conjunction with the Board.
+Volunteers are needed and appreciated in a few areas such as; setup and take-down of the market, participation on the Board of Directors, storage and transportation of market property, assisting in special events, on special committees, and other activities as determined by the Market Manager in conjunction with the Board.